 Variables:

-• ΔEN is the difference in electronegativity between two atoms
+• ΔEN is the difference in Pauling electronegativity between the two bonded atoms (dimensionless)

 How to Calculate Molecular Polarity?